segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 > info "Analytics-Swift"
 > The [Analytics-Swift](/docs/connections/sources/catalog/libraries/mobile/swift/) library is in General Availability.
 If you'd like to migrate to Analytics-Swift, see the [migration guide](/docs/connections/sources/catalog/libraries/mobile/swift/migration/).
+Segment's future development efforts will be concentrated on the new Analytics-Swift SDK, and only security updates will shipped for the Analytics-iOS SDK.

 ## Analytics-iOS and Unique Identifiers